hangalito/lite-store/README.md

 # How it works

-LiteStore creates a **.dat** file with the name your persisting class in the user application data directory.
-It then creates an index of these data to facilitate the retrieval of these data.
+LiteStore creates a **.dat** file with the name of your persisting class in the user application data directory.
+It then creates an index of this data to facilitate the retrieval of this data.
-By default, only the primary key of the storable classes are indexed but you can also create custom indexes for an improved and customized querying.
+By default, only the primary key of the storable classes is indexed, but you can also create custom indexes for improved and customized querying.

 # Code Examples

 ## Preparing a class for storage

-To store you application data, you must annotate the classes whose instance you want to be persisted with the **@Storable** and the primary key with **@Key**.
+To store your application data, you must annotate the classes whose instances you want to be persisted with the **@Storable** and the primary key with **@Key**.

 ````java